 Jian Liu was born in Beijing, China, and started gymnastics at age six.
 He was selected by China National Team by age eleven where one of his highest achievements was being crowned Chinese Gymnastics National Champion.
 Jian Liu started his coaching career in 1995.
 Coach Lui’s professional coaching experience includes National Team coaching in China and Singapore and club coaching in the US.
-He possesses not only profound academic knowledge, but also remarkable skills in gymnastics training.
+He possesses not only profound academic knowledge but also remarkable skills in gymnastics training.
 The most outstanding achievements and contributions in his coaching career are reflected by the fact that the team and some of the athletes under his coaching have won numerous national and international championships.
-Other factors that make him so extraordinary are: he is professionally trained as a gymnastics coach; he is recognized as a successful coach in gymnastics training and he is endorsed by experts with national reputation.
+Other factors that make him so extraordinary are: he is professionally trained as a gymnastics coach; he is recognized as a successful coach in gymnastics training and he is endorsed by experts with a national reputation.

 Coach Liu maintains a great balance of high expectations for his athletes and making sure they have a great experience individually and as a team.
 He has won the Washington State Coach of the Year and Optional Coach of the Year.
 He has coached Junior Olympic athletes to State, Regional and National Championships.
 He also trains athletes in the Future Stars and Junior Elite *(US National Development programs).
-Liu is married and has two wonderful children..
+Liu is married and has two wonderful children.
 More information about Coach Liu.

 She has been recognized twice by WA State Men’s Gymnastics with the Scott Morrow Service Award and shares honors with PJ Chi for the WA Compulsory Program of the Year.
-When she is not coaching, Karen can be found judging (she has been a judge for over 10 years and holds a National ranking with the NGJA), serving as the President of the Iron Cross Foundation (link), or professing in a college classroom (by day she is known as Dr. Z), or serving as all around Gym Mom!
-She has been married for almost 30 years and loves spending time in her garden or with her dog.
+When she is not coaching, Karen can be found judging (she has been a judge for over 10 years and holds a National ranking with the NGJA), serving as the President of the Iron Cross Foundation (link), or professing in a college classroom (by day she is known as Dr. Z), or serving as all-around Gym Mom!
+She has been married for more than 30 years and loves spending time in her garden or with her dog.

 WOMEN’S XCEL COACHES:

-Shirlene is a former High School gymnast and graduate of the University of Washington.
-After graduation she taught High School business classes and was also an dance instructor at a dance studio.
-Shirlene started coaching at Metropolitan Gymnastics in 2000 as coach and then director of the compulsory team.
+Shirlene is a former High School gymnast and a graduate of the University of Washington.
+After graduation, she taught High School business classes and was also a dance instructor at a dance studio.
+Shirlene started coaching at Metropolitan Gymnastics in 2000 as a coach and then director of the compulsory team.
 She is now director and head coach of Metropolitan’s new Xcel team.
 She is really enjoying this new program and the Xcel team has been quite successful winning one State Team Championship and four Second Place Team Championships.
 They have also won many AA, Vault, Bars, Beam, and Floor State Championships.
 Her goal for the program is to keep growing, improving, and having fun.